 First, drop your image’s exposure and highlights to get a darker effect, then boost the whites to bring back some of the lighter tones.

 Next, desaturate the image for a less colorful, moodier look.
 Add a dark vignette around the edge of the frame.
 Cool down the white balance, then add blue in the shadows for an even heavier effect.

 For a final touch, add some grain.
 You should end up with an image that’s deliciously dark and moody!

 The Grunge Style

 If you’re looking to make your images feel more intense, a grunge style is the way to go.

-And if you want to really take things to the next level, add a grunge texture via an overlay tool.
+And if you want to really take things to the next level, add a grungy texture via an overlay tool.
 Open the texture, blend it with your image, and – voila! – you’ll have grunge.

-While black and white editing isn’t exactly a style – in fact, there are many black and white styles– a black and white look can give your photo a timeless feel, so it’s worth mentioning.
+While black-and-white editing isn’t exactly a style – in fact, there are many ways to edit in monochrome – a black-and-white look can give your photo a timeless feel, so it’s worth mentioning.

 The Split Tone Style